wmaben/devops-interview-questions/k8s/k8s.md

 ### 12. Explain Resource Management — Requests, Limits, QoS Classes, and LimitRange

 **Expected Answer:**

+Resource management is fundamental to Kubernetes cluster stability.
+Every container can specify **resource requests** and **resource limits** for CPU and memory:

+- **Requests**: The **guaranteed minimum** resources a container needs.
+The scheduler uses requests to decide which node has enough capacity to place the pod.
+Requests are also used for eviction decisions — pods using less than their request are safe from eviction.
+- **Limits**: The **maximum** resources a container can consume.
+For memory, exceeding the limit causes the container to be **OOM-killed** (exit code 137).
+For CPU, exceeding the limit causes the container to be **throttled** (slowed down, not killed).

+Based on how requests and limits are set, Kubernetes automatically assigns one of three **QoS (Quality of Service) classes** to each pod.
+QoS determines **eviction priority** when a node runs low on resources — BestEffort pods are killed first, then Burstable, and Guaranteed pods are killed last.

+**LimitRange** is a namespace-level policy that sets **default** requests/limits for containers that don't specify them, and enforces **min/max** bounds.
+This prevents developers from deploying pods without resource definitions (which would be BestEffort) or requesting excessively large resources.

+**ResourceQuota** is a namespace-level policy that caps the **total** resource consumption across all pods in a namespace.
+It prevents any single team/namespace from consuming an outsized share of cluster resources, and can also limit object counts (number of pods, services, PVCs, etc.).

 **QoS Classes (Kubernetes assigns automatically):**
 ```